AtiqueAfridi/Prompt-to-Image-Generation-App/README.md

 # Prompt-to-Image-Generation-App
-Generates an awesome Image using plain english promot
+Generates an awesome Image using plain English prompt